-The Rural Transport Programme (RTP) now known as "Local Link" is delivered by 17 Local Link Companies across the country reaching people in remote areas.
-Some are now providing connecting services to Bus Eireann, where stops have closed and to Irish Rail.
-IRL welcome the pilot scheme introduced for the extension to Local Link services to evenings and weekends.
-This must be rolled out to other parts of the country.
-However, there are still some people that do not have access to this service, or some services are limited in areas.
-Because of this, there is now also a need to look at a public car scheme as part of overall public transport policy, where people can call for a car, similar to the community car scheme some of the Local Link companies already provide and also revisit the rural hackney programme and how this could better serve people in rural areas, especially older people and people with a disability.
-We would also call that the travel pass would be accepted by the hackney providers.
+We welcome that throughout 2018 and 2019 (to date) Local Link Services have continued to grow and that evening services in some areas continued beyond the pilot scheme.
+However, there are still a lot people that do not have access to this service, or some services are limited in areas.
+IRL have become aware in recent weeks of changes to bus routes that means people have lost their Local Link service.

+IRL have recommended for many years that an uber-style car service or public car scheme in rural areas needs to be part of overall public transport policy, where people can call for a car, similar to the community car scheme some of the Local Link companies already provide, to bring them to appointments or for social outings.
+The rural hackney programme also needs to be revisited and how this could better serve people in rural areas, especially older people and people with a disability.
+We would also call that the travel pass be accepted by the hackney providers.